 Built in 1887 by August Borneman, the Johnston Covered Bridge still rests on the original abutments.
 At 99 feet long, it is the county’s longest covered bridge.

 The Johnston Covered Bridge is in Two Glaciers Park, which is currently under development.
-The public is welcome to visit the park’s two historic covered bridges: the Johnston and the Hanaway.
+The public is welcome to visit the park’s two covered bridges: the Johnston and the Hanaway.
 Parking and green space is available at the Johnston Covered Bridge.

 Directions and Map